dpercy/racket-mode/README.md

 to which <kbd>TAB</kbd> is bound by default in the racket-mode edit and REPL modes.

+### Font-lock (syntax highlighting)

+Font-lock (as Emacs calls syntax highlighting) can be controlled using `font-lock-maximum-decoration`, which defaults to `t` (maximum).
+You can set it to a number, where 0 is the lowest level.
+You can even supply an association list to specify different values for different major modes.

+Historically you might choose a lower level for speed.
+These days you might do so because you prefer a "less gaudy" appearance.

+Racket-mode supports three levels of font-lock (0, 1, 2).
+The lowest level only highlights strings, comments, and `#lang`.
+The highest level highlights identifiers provided by `racket`, `typed/racket`, `racket/syntax`, and `syntax/parse`, identifiers in `define`-like and `let`-like forms, and much more.

 ## Documentation

 Within Emacs, use the usual help functions.